radivot/myelo/CML/hahnel20/README.md

 ```

 ![](../../docs/hahnel.png)
-Thus Class B patients never would have been diagnosed.
+This shows that Class B patients never would have been diagnosed.
 As indeed they were,
 the model must have changed post-diagnosis.
 I suspect
 patients become Class B over years of therapy, as  BCR-ABL enters CD4+ memory cells that are benign but
 stimulate the immune system to destroy CML cells arising from HSC,